When I look back at my agile journey, two facts were true on the first day I became a product owner (PO), which are still true now.

 - When something is refined and want to bring it into your sprint or workflow, your ‘Ready’ column is the commitment point.
 I’ll talk about metrics in a future post, though this is when the clock starts ticking for cycle time.

 - We used a buffer column after something had been worked on, which wasn’t then ready to go live.
 We called this ‘Team review’ as it was a chance for the team to come back together to inspect and adapt the item if needed.

 - It’s important to remember that Kanban is a pull system.
-Tickets only go one way.
+Tickets only go one way, according to your exit policies.
 In your daily scrum, read the board from right to left.
 As a PO, I care about driving the maximum value.
 I can only test if value is delivered when the card is done and we ship something.
 As a scrum master, if cards are going backwards secretly on the board, you lose visibility and can’t track what is going on.

 - Working this way helps you to understand what is going on.
 If tickets are going backwards because of defects, you have a quality issue somewhere in the system.
 If you’re missing features, that’s a refinement issue somewhere upstream.

 - We tracked cycle time as a key metric.
 Cycle time in our context was a time stamp in days of when something exited our system (done) minus when something entered our system, plus 1 day.

 Defining and visualising your workflow gives the whole team visibility on what is going on.
 Where there is an issue, we have more transparency on how to fix it.

 A powerful tool you can use is the Systems Thinking Approach To Introducing Kanban (STATIK) method.
 This method comes out of the systems design thinking and helps frame what you’re trying to achieve and why.
 It gives you a series of questions to start with a new team.
 It helps to visualise what is true and not and to get going quickly.

 Specifically, it will help you to:

 2. Analyse the sources and nature of demand